 • Trading in personal information

-• A contractor that provides services under a contract
+• A contractor providing services under a contract

 • Operating a residential tenancy database